Table of Contents

 New Nintendo 2DS XL.

-From now on, when I write "3DS," understand that this also includes 2DS consoles, as the only difference is the lack of 3D mode.
+From now on, when I write "3DS," it also includes 2DS consoles (the main difference is the lack of 3D mode).

 These consoles are designed to run 3DS cartridges.

-If you insert such a cartridge into an OLD version of the 3DS, the following notification will appear:
+If you insert such a cartridge into an old 3DS, you will see a warning like this:

 Backward Compatibility

-3DS consoles are backward compatible with the following cartridges: DS, DS enhanced, and DSi exclusive.
+3DS consoles are backward compatible with: DS, DS enhanced, and DSi exclusive cartridges (with the same DSi-style limitations below).

 Epilogue